-The Company has evaluated the collectability of the notes and has established an allowance for doubtful accounts of \$1.3 million and \$1.5 million at January 2, 2021 and December 28, 2019, respectively.
+The Company has evaluated the collectability of the notes and has established an allowance for doubtful accounts of \$1.0 million and \$1.3 million at January 1, 2022 and January 2, 2021, respectively.
 Management records the allowance for doubtful accounts based on the above information as well as judgments made considering a number of factors, primarily historical collection statistics, current Retailer credit information, the current economic environment and the offsetting amounts due to Retailers for stock, notes, interest and declared and unpaid patronage distributions.
-The components of changes to the Notes receivable allowance for doubtful accounts for 2020 and 2019 were as follows:
+The components of changes to the Notes receivable allowance for doubtful accounts for 2021 and 2020 were as follows:

-January 2, 2021 • • ember 28, 2019
+uary 1, 022 ary 2,)21

 Allowance for doubtful accounts:

-Beginning balance \$ 1.5 \$ 2.8
+Beginning balance \$ 1.3 \$ 1.5

-Provision (Reversal) 0.2 (0.7)
+(Reversal) Provision (0.3) 0.2

-Reclassifications to accounts receivable allowance for doubtful accounts (0.4) (0.8)
+Reclassifications to accounts receivable allowance for doubtful accounts - (0.4)

-Reclassifications from accounts receivable allowance for doubtful accounts - 0.2

-Ending balance \$ 1.3 \$ 1.5
+Ending balance \$ 1.0 \$ 1.3

 Notes bear interest at various rates and are recorded at face value.
 Interest is recognized over the life of the note based on the outstanding balance and stated interest rate, which approximates the effective interest method.
-During fiscal years 2020, 2019 and 2018, \$1.9 million, \$2.5 million and \$2.0 million respectively, were recorded as interest income related to the notes.
+During fiscal years 2021, 2020 and 2019, \$1.6 million, \$1.9 million and \$2.5 million respectively, were recorded as interest income related to the notes.

 Generally, in the event a Retailer cancels their membership with the Company, any outstanding Notes receivable, and related allowance for doubtful accounts, are transferred to trade receivables and the Retailer is billed for any unpaid principal and interest balances.
-In fiscal 2020 and 2019, \$6.7 million and \$9.3 million, respectively, of Notes receivable were transferred to trade receivables as an event occurred which made the notes due immediately.
-Upon transfer of the Notes receivable to trade receivables, \$0.4 million and \$0.8 million in fiscal 2020 and 2019, respectively, of the Notes receivable allowance for doubtful accounts was transferred to the Receivables allowance for doubtful accounts to properly match the reserve against the asset on the Consolidated Balance Sheet.
+In fiscal 2021 and 2020, \$7.9 million and \$6.7 million, respectively, of Notes receivable were transferred to trade receivables as an event occurred which made the notes due immediately.
+Upon transfer of the Notes receivable to trade receivables, none of the balance in fiscal 2021 and \$0.4 million in 2020 of the Notes receivable allowance for doubtful accounts was transferred to the Receivables allowance for doubtful accounts to properly match the reserve against the asset on the Consolidated Balance Sheet.